Food

 Mini Meatloaf

 Most of us have fond memories of meatloaf on our childhood dinner tables, but it rarely appears on weekday menus these days because a full-sized meatloaf typically requires a long baking time.
-These individual loaves are baked in a muffin tin, allowing them to cook in a fraction of the time.
-Kids love that they’re like a cross between meatloaf and burgers and get their own.
+This mini meatloaf recipe utilizes a muffin tin, allowing each individual loaf to cook in a fraction of the time.
+Kids love that they’re like a cross between meatloaf and burgers and they get their own.
+Leftovers can go in a school lunchbox as a slider or be broken up with leftover sauce and pasta and a kind-of deconstructed spaghetti and meatballs.

 1 large onion, peeled